Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR)

 an exception to some agencies’ guidelines like the NSF’s policy which prohibit cost

-For more information on the program, please visit the official SBIR website: http://www.sbir.gov/.
+For more information on the program, please visit the official SBIR website: http://www.sbir.gov/ or contact Susan Back with any questions.

 - National Science Foundation (NSF) website